elele20005/React-Portfolio/README.md

 I WANT to view a potential employee's deployed React portfolio of work samples SO THAT I can assess whether they're a good candidate for an open position

-## Description: React+Vite
+## Description: Vite+React
+My task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

-My personal portfolio website is crafted to highlight my projects, skills, and experience.
+This application will be deployed to Netlify.
+My React portfolio is crafted to highlight my skills and experience.
 It adopts a basic design, featuring neutral tones for a sleek and professional appearance.

 ## Table of Contents
 - [Installation](#installation)